 We know how difficult it can be for you to choose a platform to host your online store.
-Two major competitors in this field are Magento and Bigcommerce.
+We will consider two major competitors in this field – Magento 2 vs. Bigcommerce.
 Why?
 The base costs of both are cheap: Magento community edition is free to install, and Bigcommerce standard package is only $30/month.
+Let’s move on and compare them to see who will be the winner.

 Now we can move onto the differences between Bigcommerce and Magento 2.
 This way, you can make an informed decision about which platform is best for you.